Skip to content

 My father met my son first.

 My father held my son before I could.
 He was the first person, after the medical staff, to put his hands on him.
 That is a thing my mother and I have noted to each other in the years since my father died — the small, lucky fact that my father got the first hold.
 He was there.
 He saw him first.
-The two Kevins did not get to meet, but the original Kevin and the future Dallas’s father did.
-They got that picture.
-We got to keep it.

 And by twelve, he had started to build.